Eucaine

-Eucaine (beta-eucaine) is a drug that was previously used as a local anesthetic.
+Eucaine, also known as β-eucaine or Betacaine, is a drug that was previously used as a local anesthetic.
 It was designed as an analog of cocaine and was one of the first synthetic chemical compounds to find general use as an anesthetic.
 It is a white, crystalline solid.
 Prior to World War I, Britain imported eucaine from Germany.
 During the war, a team including Jocelyn Field Thorpe and Martha Annie Whiteley developed a synthesis in Britain.

 The brand name Betacaine can sometimes refer to a preparation containing lidocaine, not eucaine.

 Synthesis

-Condensation of diacetonamine [625-04-7] (1) with acetaldehyde (paraldehyde) rather than acetone gives the piperidone containing one less methyl group, i.e. 2,2,6-trimethylpiperidin-4-one [3311-23-7] (2).
+Condensation of diacetonamine (1) with acetaldehyde gives the piperidone 2,2,6-trimethylpiperidin-4-one (2).
 Reduction of the ketone with sodium amalgam gives the alcohol as a mixture of isomers, 2,2,6-trimethylpiperidin-4-ol (3).
 Benzoylation then affords beta-eucaine (4).